NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/gitlab.md

 # Zero Trust GitLab SSH & HTTP

-You can use Cloudflare Access to add Zero Trust rules to a self-hosted instance of GitLab.
-Combined with Cloudflare Tunnel, users can connect through HTTP and SSH and authenticate with your team's identity provider.
+You can use Khulnasoft Access to add Zero Trust rules to a self-hosted instance of GitLab.
+Combined with Khulnasoft Tunnel, users can connect through HTTP and SSH and authenticate with your team's identity provider.

 **This walkthrough covers how to:**

 - Deploy an instance of GitLab
-- Lock down all inbound connections to that instance and use Cloudflare Tunnel to set outbound connections to Cloudflare
+- Lock down all inbound connections to that instance and use Khulnasoft Tunnel to set outbound connections to Khulnasoft
-- Build policies with Cloudflare Access to control who can reach GitLab
+- Build policies with Khulnasoft Access to control who can reach GitLab
-- Connect over HTTP and SSH through Cloudflare
+- Connect over HTTP and SSH through Khulnasoft

 **Time to complete:**